p2p-org/nucypher-monitoring/README.md

     ```

 2. Install node-exporter, set listening address to `127.0.0.1` and enable expose systemd metrics.
-You can use bash-script `install-prometheus-node-exporter.sh` for automated install.
-Don't forget execute it from `root` user.
+You can use bash-script `install-prometheus-node-exporter.sh` to do all that automaticalle.
+It needs root privileges to run.

     ```shell
     ./install-prometheus-node-exporter.sh
     ```

-## Pre-Launching
+## Setting up environment

 **NB: this setup exposes grafana publicly over HTTP.
 For a more secure setup consider getting a domain and setting up SSL or using [ngrok](https://ngrok.com/).**